valinsky/bloxplorer/docs/quickstart.rst

 Exceptions
 **********

-There are 2 different types of exceptions that can be raised, client and API exceptions.
+There are 2 different types of exceptions that can be raised, Client and API exceptions.

 **Client Exceptions**